Thiccstack

 What's next

 Found a bug, a missing rule, or a card I should add?
 Use the feedback link in the footer.
-That's the only place to reach me — no email, no DMs.
+For anything account- or privacy-related, email hello@thiccstack.com.